hotrainy/js-master/beginners-guide.md

 ## Size, Alignment, and Unsafe Code

 Most of the portable SIMD API is designed to allow the user to gloss over the details of different architectures and avoid using unsafe code.
-However, there are plenty of reasons to want to use unsafe code with these SIMD types, such as using an intrinsic function from `core::arch` to further accelerate particularly specialized SIMD operations on a given platform, while
+However, there are plenty of reasons to want to use unsafe code with these SIMD types, such as using an intrinsic function from `core::arch` to further accelerate particularly specialized SIMD operations on a given platform, while still using the portable API elsewhere.
+For these cases, there are some rules to keep in mind.

+Fortunately, most SIMD types have a fairly predictable size. `i32x4` is bit-equivalent to `[i32; 4]` and so can b